whelew/MineSweeper/README.md

 5. Then make sure the Branch is set to "Main" and the folder selected is the "root" folder.
 6. After this click save and this will deploy a live version of the website.

-Live site can be found here: https://whelew.github.io/MineSweeper/instructions.html
+The live site can be found here: https://whelew.github.io/MineSweeper/instructions.html

 ### Cloning